Linux Foundation launches open source agriculture infrastructure project

 “Just like an operating system, we feel there will be a whole universe of applications that can be built and consumed using AgStack,” Johal added.
 “From pest prediction and crop nutrition to harvest management and improved supply-chain collaboration, the possibilities are endless.”

-Members and contributors at launch include parties from across the technology and agriculture spectrum, including Hewlett Packard Enterprise (HPE), which already runs a number of agricultural initiatives — including a partnership with global food security research group CGIAR to help model food systems.
-Other members include Purdue University/OATS & Agricultural Informatics Lab; the University of California Agriculture and Natural Resources (UC-ANR); and FarmOS.
+Members and contributors at launch include parties from across the technology and agriculture spectrum.
+Among these is Hewlett Packard Enterprise (HPE), which already runs a number of agricultural initiatives, including a partnership with global food security research group CGIAR to help model food systems.
+Other members include Purdue University/OATS & Agricultural Informatics Lab, the University of California Agriculture and Natural Resources (UC-ANR), and FarmOS.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: